r00t-3xp10it/resource_files/README.md

 ### USING 'SETG' GLOBAL VARIABLES TO CONFIG RC SCRIPTS

 ![pic](http://i67.tinypic.com/2wfi88h.png)
 Brute force rc scripts requires the msf database to be empty of hosts and services data.
-Thats the main reason why the scripts creates a new workspace named **redteam** and stores all data inside that workspace and at exit it will delete redteam workspace/data
+Thats the main reason why the scripts creates a new workspace named **'redteam'** and stores all the data inside that workspace.
+At exit it will delete redteam workspace/data to be abble to accept new data inputs.

 <blockquote>Many of the this brute force rc scripts are written to accept user inputs (setg global variables).<br />This means that users can run this resource scripts in 3 diferent ways:</blockquote>